Ultra High-End Hybridamp Alpha Centauri V7.0

 Here you see one chanel of the balanced DC-coupled Class-A amplifier with tube output.
 The input stage is a differential amplifier in cascode topology in order to reduce the Miller-effect.
 To compansate the low voltage amplification of the tubes, the lion share of the voltage amplification is generated in th first stage.
-The voltage gain of this stage can be calculated by the quotient of 390K/300 = 1300, reduced by the finite value of the transconductance of the JFet to about 1000.
-The EL84 works in triode mode with a load of 25K, that means a BIAS-current of about 14mA by a supply voltage of 350 Volt.
-The output stage has a gain of 14, together with the gain of the first stage we have an open loop gain of 14000.
+The voltage gain of this stage is very high because it is running against the current sources T103,T203 The two units of the double triode 6SN7 is working in parallel with a load of 30K, that means a BIAS-current of about 13mA by a supply voltage of 400 Volt.
+The output stage has a gain of 14.
 The feedback circuit consits of 4x150K resistors that feed the output signal back to the drains of the JFets and reduces the closed loop gain to a value of 1000.
-In order to minimize TIM I placed 10p capacitors as local feedback to the output tubes.
+In order to minimize TIM I placed 5p capacitors as local feedback to the output tubes.

 Remember that you are handling with high voltages that can be dangerous to life.
 So if you are working on powerd on devices use only one hand in order to prevent electrical shock.

-Measurement results (supply voltage +/-350Volt, all voltages RMS)
+Measurement results (supply voltage +/-400Volt, all voltages RMS)

 distortion level vs. output voltage f=1KHz: